 Tim Kovach and Ken Conca.
 "Environmental Priorities in Post-Conflict Recovery: Efficacy of the Needs-assessment Process."
 Journal of Peacebuilding and Development, Vol. 11 No. 2 (August 2016): 4-24.

 Ken Conca.
 "Decoupling Water and Violent Conflict."
-Issues in Science and Technology Vol. XXIX, no.1 (Fall 2012): 39-48.
+Issues in Science and Technology Vol. 29 No.1 (Fall 2012): 39-48.